feliciengoudou/webb_good/content/authors/admin/_index.md

 Welcome to my website.
 I am a PhD candidate in Economics at the University of Montreal.
 My research explores a broad range of topics, but focuses mainly on macroeconomics, firm dynamics, and labor market questions.
 \
 \
 I am on the job market 2022/2023 and will be available for interviews at the AEA/AFA, the European Job Market, and the Canadian Economics Employment Exchange annual meetings.
+[Hugo Academic CLI](https://github.com/wowchemy/hugo-academic-cli)
 \
 \
 My CV is available {{< staticref "uploads/CV_Jesugo_G.pdf" "newtab" >}}here{{< /staticref >}}.